In addition, parents of summer born children may request that their child is educated outside of their normal age group.

 Children with an Education, Health and Care Plan

 For children with an Education Health and Care Plan (EHCP), if it is in the child's interests to be educated outside the normal year group, this will form part of the plan.
 For children with an EHCP who wish to defer starting school in reception the application form for education outside the cohort should be completed and returned to the admissions and transport team for consideration.
 For all other requests you would need to speak to your child's SEND Officer.

 Education outside the normal year group in other cases

 For all other children it is expected that they will be educated in their normal year group with few exceptions.

-There may also be small number of cases where a child shows exceptional ability or talent and these may be considered for education outside the normal year group.
+There may also be some cases where a child shows exceptional ability or talent and these may be considered for education outside the normal year group.
 Equally there may be a child who has missed education due to health problems or has special needs not covered by an Education Health and Care Plan and it may be appropriate for that child also to be educated outside their normal year group.
 You should discuss this with the headteacher of your child's current school.

-Request admission outside of the normal age group
+Request admission outside the normal age group

 Read the summer born children school admission guidance for parents on gov.uk.